Oasis, wire and plastics, no

-Large arrangements can be taken back to the post-funeral gathering or donated to a local hospital, please do not leave them in the burial ground.
+Large arrangements can be taken back to the post-funeral gathering or donated to a local nursing home, please do not leave them in the burial ground.

 Funeral flower arrangements in plastic frames or trays with blocks of Oasis are not in tune with what we do, and we will ask the family or funeral director to take them back with them after the burial service.
 Oasis is not biodegradable and poses a threat to livestock and wildlife.

 Please contact us with any questions you have.

 Based in Herefordshire, The Great British Florist does just the sort of thing appropriate for natural burial grounds.